twbs/savage/README.md

 When running Savage, its working directory needs to be a non-bare git repo which is a clone of the repo being monitored.

+If you're using Sauce, we recommend [using a sub-account](https://saucelabs.com/sub-accounts) for Savage, to prevent compromise of your main account.

 Other settings live in `application.conf`.
 In addition to the normal Akka and Spray settings, Savage offers the following settings:
 ```
 savage {